dhmit/urop/src/2_git_install_setup.md

 ## Install Atom
 Atom is a text editor created by GitHub that allows you to make quick edits to code as well as manage several Git commands directly from the editor.

-When [Installing Atom](https://atom.io), make sure to install the appropriate version for your machine and follow the installation steps.
+When [installing Atom](https://atom.io), make sure to install the appropriate version for your machine and follow the installation steps.

 ## Cloning the Repository